KarthikL1729/UG1-Term-3/IC2021/notes.md

 ![bt](Screenshot%20from%202021-06-18%2009-33-38.png)

-If we represent the code like this, we can see that successor node of any code word will not be part of a prefix free code, as the predecessor node is a prefix code word.
+If we represent the code like this, we can see that successor node of any codeword will not be part of a prefix free code, as the predecessor node is a prefix codeword.
 This is a necessary and sufficient condition.
 So, our code will be a set of nodes which are neither successors nor predecessors of each other.

 More terminology: